 Teacher Test 4: Learn as you go

-A student’s ‘Lightbulb’ moment is highly cherished by Teachers as it’s definitive proof of having accomplished your goal of imparting an education.
-However, the ‘Lightbulb’ isn’t exclusive to students, with Teachers also experiencing it over the course of their Teaching career, learning as much from the student as the student learns from the Teacher.
+A student’s ‘Lightbulb’ moment is highly cherished by Teachers as it’s definitive proof of having accomplished the goal of imparting an education.
+However, the ‘Lightbulb’ isn’t exclusive to students, with many Teachers stating that they have also experienced it over the course of their Teaching career.
+One thing is certainly true and that is educators learn just as much from a student as a student learns from a Teacher.

 Teacher Test 5: It’s Fun!